kagayat/snagajob/README.md

 # snagajob
 SnagAJob assignment for code review

-Have python 2.7 installed and running

-Have bash with sed available
+Have python 2.7 installed and running, bash with sed available

-Get all files
+Get all files and execute ./runme.sh in bash

-Execute ./runme.sh

 Check the contents of three files:

 accepted_applications.json

 rejected_applications.json

 weird_applications.json